szymbor1993/PythonIntermediate/main_exercise/README.md

 RestClient objects mocked.
 Tests definition is located in _tests/test_cases/main.json_ file.

-In order to run them, one needs to create unittests configuration (as a module name provide _tests.test_main_).
+In order to run them, one needs to create unittests configuration.
+As a module name provide _tests.test_main_.
+You also need to set working directory to _main_exercise_ (provide full path).

 Alternatively, type the following command in _main_exercise_ directory:
 ```bash
 python3 -m unittest tests.test_main